Facilities, resources and services

 The Cofrin Center for Biodiversity promotes education, research and community services that help conserve plants and animals native to the western Great Lakes region.
 The center incorporates resources such as the arboretum, herbarium and Richter Collection, along with the University greenhouse and the archives of the Wisconsin Center for Ornithology.
 The Center provides resources for a variety of hands-on learning experiences as well as opportunities for student employment.

-All students, faculty, and staff at UW-Green Bay are given a technology account and personal space on our servers.
-The technology account is used to log into campus computers, e-mail, the Student Information System, Desire2Learn course management software, the GBShare collaboration environment, and various library resources.
+All students, faculty and staff at UW-Green Bay are given a technology account and personal space on our servers.
+The technology account is used to log into campus computers, e-mail, the Student Information System, Desire2Learn course management software, and various other resources.

 Individual help is available to faculty, staff, and students through the CIT Help Desk, which takes questions via telephone, e-mail, or in person.
-In addition, the Learning Technology Center assists faculty with instructional technology, and the Housing IT Service Center provides support to students with computers in campus Housing.
+In addition, Academic Technology Services assists faculty with instructional technology, and the Housing IT Service Center provides support to students with computers in campus Housing.
 For more information campus technology, go to the Computing & Information Technology web site.

 The UW-Green Bay Herbarium houses a collection of more than 25,000 specimens of vascular plants and provides many opportunities for student research (such as collection and cataloging projects) including work on endangered and threatened species.
 Through computer-supported study, students are able to map the distribution of plants and their responses to environmental changes.